kelom-x/java-log-pdf-convertor/README.md

 # java-log-pdf-convertor

-this is a java program to convert a logfile to pdf
+This is a java program to convert a logfile to pdf